pnp/blog/content/post/how-3-makers-2-devs-and-a-princess-came-together-to-save-kittens.md

 which contain information about errors:
 `@equals(createArray('Failed', 'TimedOut'), '')`.
 Next for each such record (4) it is adding information about the details to a string variable.
-Finally, variable\'s contents is sent to admin as a notification (5) and the whole process ends up with \"Failed\" outcome.
+Finally, variable's contents is sent to admin as a notification (5) and the whole process ends up with \"Failed\" outcome.